 Reserving the Emirates A380 shower

 Each first class passenger can shower once per flight.
 You can typically spend 30 minutes in the shower room (though in theory I suppose you could spend longer in it if it’s not otherwise booked), though you only get five minutes of water.
 More on that later.

-Typically either before takeoff or immediately after one of the two showers attendant will come by your seat to present you with a brochure about the spa and let you make a reservation.
+Typically either before takeoff or immediately after one of the two showers attendants will come by your seat to present you with a brochure about the spa and let you make a reservation.
 Yes, Emirates literally has two full time shower attendants.
 They’re simply responsible for the showers and periodically cleaning all the other toilets.